Physical therapy for stroke rehabilitation: Bobath

 The Bobath technique is partially founded on the thought that a normal reflex mechanism is the basis for normal movement patterns.
 After stroke, patients with hemiplegia are limited in their movement patterns and tend to exhibit more flexor and/or extensor synergies.
 The Bobath approach is used as an intervention for patients with hemiparesis, but there is insufficient evidence for its impact on gait.

 Brunnstrom

 To regain global synergistic movements and muscle tone the Brunnstrom approach utilizes coupled reactions, primitive postural reactions, and resistance.
 There is insufficient evidence to support the use of the Brunnstrom approach with gait training after stroke.

 Proprioceptive neuromuscular facilitation (PNF)

 PNF is used to facilitate movement via the use of resistance.
 Resistance is limited to an amount that does not allow abnormal movement patterns.

 Recent interventions

 Task oriented learning

 Task oriented training focuses on skill acquisition through the motor learning of functional tasks.
 Practice of these skilled motor learning tasks is the key to cortical reorganization.
 Principles of task oriented training include specificity of training, constrained use of the impaired limb, mass practice, shaping of skill, saliency of task, and knowledge of performance and results.
+Recent evidence suggests that exercise-based rehabilitation approaches, including aerobic training, resistance exercise, and task-oriented therapy, play a critical role in improving functional outcomes after stroke.
+A systematic review found that combined rehabilitation programs (e.g., integrating strength, aerobic, and functional training) are more effective than single-modality interventions for improving gait, upper extremity function, and activities of daily living.
+Additionally, early initiation of active rehabilitation is associated with better recovery outcomes compared to prolonged rest.